fluencelabs/cli/cli/docs/commands/README.md

 ## `fluence local up`

-Run docker-compose.yaml using docker compose and set up provider using all the offers from the 'offers' section in provider.yaml config
+Run docker-compose.yaml using docker compose and set up provider using all the offers from the 'offers' section in provider.yaml config using default wallet key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80

 ```
 USAGE